82magnolia/n_imagenet/README.md

 :warning:**Warning**:warning: N-ImageNet is distributed through Google drive.
 Recently, we found that Google disables large file sharing if the number of total downloads for a short period of time reaches a certain limit.
 While this is not an issue most of the time, the file sharing links may break on paper deadlines or rebuttal periods.
 We therefore suggest authors to download N-ImageNet at least four weeks prior to the paper deadline, and earlier the better.
 Nevertheless, please leave an email to 82magnolia@snu.ac.kr if you are in urgent need of N-ImageNet and the file share links are not working.

 ## Downloading Mini N-ImageNet
-To download mini N-ImageNet, please use the following links: [[Train Split]](https://drive.google.com/file/d/1SLRl75OGZGEwm8z5pWAoPzvwEKMlX36C/view?usp=share_link) [[Validation Split]](https://drive.google.com/file/d/1NUoQm2oRzp8lS-X6IzW1hZoCY7i0JDJn/view?usp=share_link).
+You can directly download mini N-ImageNet from [here](https://zenodo.org/record/6388221#.Y51iJNJBw5k).
 For gaining access to the other mini validation splits from the N-ImageNet variants, please fill out the following [questionaire](https://docs.google.com/forms/d/e/1FAIpQLScURvrZNQArc86M3tA4fKTCgoR_YKqDVuQcygkKttzu5pDEow/viewform?usp=sf_link).

 ## Installation and Dataset Preparation